microsoft/delta-kusto/documentation/parameter-file.md

 Token object is used in order not to have to provide a principal secret.
 Authentication can be done outside Delta Kusto with only the produced token passed to it.

+Token should be bearer token for the resource `clusterUri` (e.g. retrieved using the [AAD REST API](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/rest/request#examples)).

 ### Login object

 Name|Type|Required|Default|Value